 HOA Management: How to Select the Best Community Association Partner

 When it comes to HOA management, the primary qualification for any community association is trust.
-You absolutely must have faith in the company you hire to manage your homeowners association.
+You absolutely must trust the company you hire to manage your homeowners association.
 But first, you need to develop a short list of qualified candidates.

 Running an HOA involves managing a lot of projects and tasks.
 So, experience and expertise should represent the initial qualifications.
 After you separate the best qualified HOA management companies from the less capable ones, you can delve deeper into finding the best match for your community association.